 In many cases, conflicts of interest take the form of the temptation to act in your own best interest instead of the client’s.
 For example, take a look at this high-profile case from December 2015, in which one of the largest financial institutions invested clients’ money in their own products.

 Also note that it is not against SEC regulations to have a conflict of interest.
 It is against those regulations to avoid disclosing it.
 Your clients need to be aware so they can make informed decisions about their own wealth management.

 Fiduciary responsibility and conflict of interest don’t just apply to you; they apply to everyone working in your firm.
 Check in with your team regularly to make sure everyone is complying with these rules.

-While each RIA needs to take responsibility for his or her own knowledge of RIA compliance, there are ways to automate daily compliance tasks.
-A simple, turnkey solution like SmartRIA can streamline and simplify compliance for you, your CCO, and the rest of your employees.
+While each RIA needs to take responsibility for knowledge of RIA compliance, there are ways to automate daily compliance tasks.
+A turnkey solution like SmartRIA can streamline and simplify compliance for you, your CCO, and the rest of your employees.

 Editor’s Note: This post was originally published in 2016.
 It has been updated for accurate content.